 The Serum Integrated Test is a prenatal screening for Down syndrome and open neural tube defects.
 The information below answers some of the common questions women ask about this screening test.
 We hope you find it helpful.
 You are welcome to discuss the test with your health care provider before you decide whether you would like to be screened.
 If you have any further questions, staff at Women & Infants are available to talk with you at (401) 453-7650.

-Down syndrome is always associated with mental retardation, and is often associated with physical problems such as heart defects and difficulties with sight and hearing.
+Down syndrome is always associated with moderate to severe developmental disability and is often associated with physical problems such as heart defects and difficulties with sight and hearing.
 It is not possible to assess the degree of handicap before the baby is born.
 About nine out of 10 babies with Down syndrome will survive their first year, and nearly half of these will reach 60 years of age.

 The two main kinds of open neural tube defects (NTD) are spina bifida and anencephaly.
 In the unscreened population, about one baby in every 1,000 is born with a neural tube defect.

 Open spina bifida is an incomplete closure of the spine.
 It varies in severity depending on where it's located on the spine and how big the opening is.
 Surgery to close the opening is usually performed shortly after birth, and additional surgery is often necessary later in infancy or childhood.
 Open spina bifida usually causes some amount of paralysis from the waist down and interferes with bowel and bladder control.
-It often leads to a condition called hydrocephalus (water on the brain) and can sometimes cause mental retardation.
+It often leads to a condition called hydrocephalus (water on the brain) and can sometimes cause moderate to severe developmental disability.
 One of every 10 babies born with open spina bifida will not survive.

 Anencephaly is a very severe birth defect in which the brain and the skull fail to develop properly.
 It results in either stillbirth or death shortly after birth.
 In about one in every five babies with spina bifida, the spinal opening is covered with skin or thick tissue.
 This is called closed spina bifida and will not be detected by the blood test.
 This condition is usually less severe than open spina bifida.